Serbs of Croatia: World War I and Kingdom of Yugoslavia

 Immediately upon the outbreak of the World War I, all organizations that the government considered favoured the unification of South Slavs or Serbia, which was on the side of the Allied Powers, were banned.
 Josip Frank's associates took advantage of some provocations and the anger of the people after the assassination of Archduke Franz Ferdinand by Serb Gavrilo Princip and organized anti-Serbian demonstrations.
 After a stone was thrown on a parade in which the image of Franz Ferdinand was carried through Zagreb, many cafés and gathering places of pro-Yugoslav politicians as well as Serb-owned shops were demolished.
 Croat-Serb Coalition MP's were also attacked.
 On the other hand, members of the Social Democratic Party of Croatia and Slavonia held a rally in which they spoke against the violence.
 Simultaneously with the large anti-Serbian protests held in Vienna, Budapest and Bosnia and Herzegovina, in which there were wounded and dead, protests against pro-Yugoslav oriented citizens were held in many Croatian cities, including Dubrovnik, in which protesters attacked Serbian Society "Dušan Magnificant" Riots have been reported in Zadar, Metković, Bjelovar, Virovitica and Konavle where protesters burned the Serbian flag.
 In Đakovo and Slavonski Brod riots become so violent that the army intervention was requested.
 In addition, a curfew was imposed in the town of Petrinja.
 In Vukovar and Zemun police managed to prevent more clashes.
 Most Serbs in Croatia approved assassination.
 Cases of provocation, such as showing images of King Peter I of Serbia, joy, insults and celebrations, have been reported.
 14 Serbs were arrested in Zadar for celebrating the assassination.

 Following the end of World War I, previously independent State of Slovenes, Croats and Serbs and Kingdom of Serbia merged in 1918 into the Kingdom of Yugoslavia.
 The creation of the Kingdom of Yugoslavia led to the formation of stronger ties between Serbs in Croatia and Bosnia and Herzegovina with Serbia.
-Immediately after 1918, the influx of Serbs from Serbia into the territory of Croatia, in particular in the areas of Syrmia and Lika-Krbava County, increased.
-Relative growth in the number of Serb citizens was recorded in Virovitica (35% increase), and Syrmia and Modruš-Rijeka counties, mainly due to the migration of Serbian war veterans who fought on Macedonian front to Slavonia during agrarian reform which was organized by the authorities.
+Immediately after 1918, the influx of Serbs from Serbia into the territory of Croatia, in particular in Syrmia and Lika-Krbava counties, increased.
+Relative growth in the number of Serbs was recorded in Virovitica (35% increase) as well as in Syrmia and Modruš-Rijeka counties, mainly due to the migration of Serbian war veterans who fought on Macedonian front to Slavonia during agrarian reform which was organized by the authorities.
 Thus, 25 settlements for volunteers were erected, and 8,000 families settled on the land in the areas of agrarian offices in Osijek and Vukovar.
-Although most of the Serbian parties in Croatia have been co-operating with Croatian Peasant Party in the struggle against Serbian unitarianism for years, following the creation of Banovina of Croatia in 1939, part of Serbs showed a lack of willingness to live in a country with Croat majority.
-There were also requests for joining the Lika and Kordun districts with the Vrbas Banovina which had a Serb majority.
+Although most of the Serb parties in Croatia have been co-operating with Croatian Peasant Party in the struggle against Serbian unitarianism for years, following the creation of Banovina of Croatia in 1939, part of Serbs showed a lack of willingness to live in a country with Croat majority.
+There were also requests for joining the Lika and Kordun districts with the Vrbas Banovina which had a Serb ethnic majority.